 Whatsapp | Call Now +966 82 52 321

-Masjid al-Ghamama: The Mosque of the Cloud
+Masjid al-Ghamama (The Mosque of the Cloud)

-Where the Prophet (ﷺ) Prayed for Rain
+Where the Prophet (SAW) Prayed for Rain

-Just a short walk from the southwestern gates of Masjid an-Nabawi stands the beautiful and historically rich Masjid al-Ghamama.
-Though modest in size compared to the Prophet’s Mosque, its significance is immense.
-This was the original outdoor prayer area (musalla) where the Prophet Muhammad (ﷺ) himself led the blessed prayers of Eid and the special prayer for rain (Salat al-Istisqa).
+This was the original outdoor prayer area (musalla) where the Prophet Muhammad (SAW) himself led the blessed prayers of Eid and the special prayer for rain (Salat al-Istisqa).
 Its story is one of miracles, communal worship, and divine mercy.

 IMPORTANT NOTE: A Historical Landmark